 Now the commonest and most widespread UK bird of prey.
 The buzzard is quite large with broad, rounded wings, and a short neck and tail.
 When gliding and soaring it will often hold its wings in a shallow 'V' and the tail is fanned.
-Birds are variable in colour from all dark brown to much paler variations, all have dark wingtips and a finely barred tail.
+Buzzards are variable in colour from all dark brown to much paler variations, all have dark wingtips and a finely barred tail.
 Their plaintive mewing call could be mistaken for a cat.

 What they eat:

-Small mammals, birds and carrion.
+Buzzards tend to eat small mammals, birds and carrion.
 Even earthworms and large insects when other prey is in short supply.

 - 550-1,000g (male); 700-1,300g (female)